brootware/staging.github.io/_posts/2022-02-12-automating-kali-toolkit-installation.md

 2. Download [kali machine](https://www.kali.org/get-kali/#kali-virtual-machines).

-3. Import the download kali machine into VMWare Fusion and spin up the VM.
+3. Import the downloaded kali machine into VMWare Fusion and spin up the VM.

 4. Log in to the kali VM and Clone this repo.